AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

    Y : Bits32 with Address => X'Address;

 Because one view is as an integer and the other as an array, we can access that memory using the two different views' operations.
-Via the view as an array object (:ada:`Y`) we can access individual bits of the memory shared with :ada:`X`.
-Via the view as an integer (:ada:`X`), we can do arithmetic on the contents of that memory.
+Using the view as an array object (:ada:`Y`) we can access individual bits of the memory shared with :ada:`X`.
+Using the view as an integer (:ada:`X`), we can do arithmetic on the contents of that memory.
 (We could have used an unsigned integer instead of the signed type, and thereby gained the bit-oriented operations, but that's not the point.)